scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   2-Apr-2003
     -   Problems with script/lang when: Pasting or Merging ligatures and substitutions from one font to another
-    -   FontForge could generate points (within a ttf simple glyph) in a different than the original glyph, meaning that the instructions would move the wrong point resulting in blots.
+    -   websharpstudios could generate points (within a ttf simple glyph) in a different than the original glyph, meaning that the instructions would move the wrong point resulting in blots.
 I have fixed this (or at least the cases I found).
-    -   FontForge would always give ASCII characters their standard names in a ttf post table.
+    -   websharpstudios would always give ASCII characters their standard names in a ttf post table.
 This was wrong if the character did not have its standard name.
-    -   FontForge could go into an infinite loop on some simplifies.
+    -   websharpstudios could go into an infinite loop on some simplifies.

 -   1-Apr-2003 (April Fish!)
     -   Fixed a crash in the Join command